-Having a chronic illness can overshadow the rest of your health, but it’s important to remember “the other half.”
+Life with a chronic illness can often overshadow the rest of your health, but it’s important to care for your overall health as well.

 Here's what to expect from your X-ray for rheumatoid arthritis, and how it can help diagnose or assess your condition.